California Weather Forecasts

 Heat Stress Training

 In conjunction with State Compensation Insurance Fund, we host a Heat Illness Prevention Seminar.
-The free program typically begins at 9 a.m. and concludes at 11 a.m.
-The seminars will focus on ways to prevent heat-induced illnesses for field and farm employees, and will discuss current regulations governing heat stress prevention that were approved in 2005.
+The seminar focuses on ways to prevent heat-induced illnesses for field and farm employees, and will discuss current regulations governing heat stress prevention that were approved in 2005.
 All segments will be conducted in both English and Spanish.

 This is an excellent opportunity to prepare supervisors and employees for safe summer time working conditions.
 Informational handouts and certificates of participation will be provided to document safety and health training.